Cheshire & Merseyside Cancer Alliance

 Community Partnerships Programme:

-1. Co-production Approach: Alison Cullen emphasizes the programme is “delivered through a truly coproduced approach that recognizes local people are best placed to deliver grassroots community engagement.”
+1. Co-production Approach: Alison Cullen emphasises the programme is “delivered through a truly coproduced approach that recognises local people are best placed to deliver grassroots community engagement.”
 Projects that empower communities to communicate in their own context succeed.

 1. Community-Led Messaging: Jon Hayes notes that “cancer messaging is most effective when communities put it into their own words.”
-Applications demonstrating authentic community voice and culturally appropriate approaches are favored.
+Applications demonstrating authentic community voice and culturally appropriate approaches are favoured.

-1. Integration with Existing Work: The programme isn't about creating “whole new cancer support services” but considering how your organization can integrate cancer awareness into existing community connections and activities.
+1. Integration with Existing Work: The programme isn't about creating “whole new cancer support services” but considering how your organisation can integrate cancer awareness into existing community connections and activities.

 1. Proven Example - Tower Hill Amateur Boxing Club Soul Sisters: Received funding for a programme supporting mothers, grandmothers, and aunties of children attending the club, discussing wellbeing, screening importance, and cancer symptoms.
 Success led to Teen Soul Sister and Soul Kings programmes expansion.

-1. Proven Example - Brook Acre Community Primary School: Received ~£4,000 for “Well Being Warriors” intergenerational project about cancer prevention and lifestyle.
+1. Proven Example - Brook Acre Community Primary School: Received approximately £4,000 for “Well Being Warriors” intergenerational project about cancer prevention and lifestyle.

 1. Collaboration and Sharing: Commitment to participating in Community of Practice, sharing learning, and working collaboratively increases success likelihood.